Lesson 5 of 6

 Marriage

 Living responsibly under God includes enjoying and appreciating marriage as God’s gift.
 “House and wealth are inherited from parents, but a prudent wife is from the LORD” (19:14); also 5:15-19.
-Appreciating one’s spouse is advised in the context of the alphabetical acrostic in 31:10-31.
+The crucial centrality of a woman/wife of strength – business woman, provider, one who cares for others, and more is described in the alphabetical acrostic in 31:10-31.
+(See “View of Women in Proverbs, Bible in the World)

 Parents